google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Clients are configured with a base URL for a log and construct URLs for requests by appending suffixes to this base URL.
-This structure places some degree of restriction on how log operators can deploy these services, as noted in {{?BCP190}}.
+This structure places some degree of restriction on how log operators can deploy these services, as noted in [RFC7320].
 However, operational experience with version 1 of this protocol has not indicated that these restrictions are a problem in practice.
-This protocol can be updated to allow more flexibility if it is needed.

 Note that JSON objects and URL parameters may contain fields not specified here.
 These extra fields should be ignored.